muraliThokala/sdk-nrf/samples/wifi/thread_coex/README.rst

 Results
 =======

-The following tables collect a summary of results obtained when coexistence tests are run for different Wi-Fi operating bands.
+The following tables collect a summary of results obtained when coexistence tests are run for different Wi-Fi operating bands with
-The tests are run with the test setup inside an RF shield box.
+Wi-Fi and Thread data rates set to 10Mbps and 65kbps respectively.
-Therefore, the results are representative and might change with adjustments in the test setup.
+The results are representative and might change based on the RSSI and the level of external interference.

 Wi-Fi in 2.4 GHz
 ----------------